 Choline is necessary for the structural integrity of our cells, the proper functioning of the liver, heart health, and perhaps most notably, has a vital role in our cognitive health.*

 According to our Chief Medical Advisor Doctor Tieraona Low Dog and author of Fortify Your Life, choline is “part of the brain’s messaging system and is critical for the production of neurotransmitters, such as acetylcholine, that play a key role in memory, cognition, and muscle control,*”1.
-For this reason, choline is especially critical during pregnancy and breastfeeding, where it is involved, like folate, in preventing certain birth defects and supporting brain and cognitive development.*
+For this reason, choline is especially critical during pregnancy and breastfeeding, where it is involved, like folate, in supporting brain and cognitive development.*

 The liver is another organ that is impacted by choline.
 Choline is involved in transporting fat and cholesterol away from the liver to tissues that need them.* When choline levels are critically low, fat can build up in the liver, impacting its ability to detoxify our bodies.
 Yikes!

 So how can you get more of this vital nutrient in your diet?
 Turns out, it’s tricky.
 Ideally, women should get 425 mg, pregnant women 450 mg, and men and breastfeeding women 550 mg per day.1 The highest sources of dietary choline are in organ meats, which are not traditional fare on most American’s table, though one serving of beef liver provides 400mg.
 The next best source?
 The humble egg.

 Eggs have been on a roller coaster ride over the last several decades when it comes to public approval.
 They have gone from healthy breakfast option to public enemy number one and back again.
 But just two hard-boiled eggs provides 250 to 300mg of choline!
 The key?
 The yolk!
 If you’re eating an egg-white omelet for breakfast, then you’re missing the vital nourishment the yolk has to offer, including choline.